KÜCHLER GermanOccupational surname for a baker who made small cakes or cookies, derived from Middle High German

 "weeder".
 This was an occupational name for someone who kept fields clear of weeds.

-"mountain" in Italian, indicating a person who lived on or near one.
+montanus, indicating a person who lived on or near a mountain.

 mosca meaning